Advanced Carbon Utilization

 Prior to his business career John had a successful hockey career including playing professionally, being a member of the U.S. Junior National Team and of a U.S. Select Team that won the Spengler Cup.

 John received a BS in Business Administration from Michigan Technological University and an MBA from the Carlson School of Management, University of Minnesota.
-John is a member of the boards of Accelergy Corp., Dhaani Systems, Inc., EdeniQ, Inc., Miartech, Inc., and PowerGenix Systems, Inc. Previous boards on which John has served include: Deeya Energy, Inc., FiveCubits, Inc., GarrettCom, Inc., Luxar Corp., OK International, Inc., RedPrairie Corp. and SSC, Inc. John is a member of the Michigan Technological University School of Business and Economics’ Dean’s Advisory Board, past Chairman of the CleanTech Venture Network Advisory Board and former Chairman of the Michigan Technological University Hockey Enrichment Campaign.
+John has served on the boards of more than 25 companies in his career including, among others, the boards of Accelergy Corp., EdeniQ, Inc., FiveCubits, Inc., GarrettCom, Inc., HiQ Solar, Inc., Luxar Corp., OK International, Inc., RedPrairie Corp. and SSC, Inc. John is a member of the Michigan Technological University School of Business and Economics’ Dean’s Advisory Board, past Chairman of the CleanTech Venture Network Advisory Board and former Chairman of the Michigan Technological University Hockey Enrichment Campaign.
 He is a member of the Michigan Tech Sports Hall of Fame.

 Dr. Rocco Fiato